Emotional Intelligence

 The framework below outlines the four key domains of Emotional Intelligence, showing how self-awareness and social awareness translate into self-management and relationship management.

-Together, they represent the balance between understanding emotion and acting on it constructively.
+Two quadrants focus on self, awareness and management, and two focus on others, social awareness and relationship management.
+Together they represent the balance between understanding emotion and acting on it constructively.

 The Four Dimensions of Emotional Intelligence